Kenethoriga/drf-todo-app/README.md

 - This project is licensed under the MIT License.

 ## Contact
-- For any questions or suggestions, please open an issue or contact `your.email@example.com`.
+- For any questions or suggestions, please open an issue or contact `kenethoriga@live.com`.
 ```

-### Explanation of Sections

-1. **Project Overview**: A brief introduction to the project.
-2. **Features**: Key features of the API.
-3. **Installation**: Step-by-step instructions to set up the project locally.
-4. **API Endpoints**: List of available endpoints with brief descriptions.
-5. **Usage**: Examples of how to interact with the API.
-6. **Project Structure**: Overview of the project's directory structure.
-7. **Contributing**: Instructions for contributing to the project.
-8. **License**: License information.
-9. **Contact**: How to get in touch for questions or suggestions.

-This `README.md` template provides a clear and concise guide for users and contributors, making it easier to understand and work with your project.